shayisthaabdulla/CRM_Data_Validation/README.md

 ON a.account_id=o.account_id
 GROUP BY a.account_name;

---Leads converted to accounts with at least one order--
+5. Write a SQL query to find the Leads converted to accounts with at least one order--

 SELECT DISTINCT l.lead_id, l.first_name, l.last_name
 FROM crm_leads AS l